zvada/technology/docs/policy/service-migrations-spring-2018.md

 support requests or inquiries.
 We do not expect this migration to require site administrator action.

-The retirement of the Footprints ticketing system will occur no later than May 31, 2018.
-The exact date will be announced.
 If you experience any problems with ticketing, please contact us at [help@opensciencegrid.org](mailto:help@opensciencegrid.org).